ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: FFV1 is a lossless intra-frame video encoding format designed to efficiently compress video data in a variety of pixel formats.
 Compared to uncompressed video, FFV1 offers storage compression, frame fixity, and self-description, which makes FFV1 useful as a preservation or intermediate video format.
 [Draft FFV1 Specification](https://datatracker.ietf.org/doc/draft-ietf-cellar-ffv1/)

-Initialisation: For FFV1 versions 0 or 1, `Private Data` SHOULD NOT be written.
+Initialization: For FFV1 versions 0 or 1, `Private Data` SHOULD NOT be written.
 For FFV1 version 3 or greater, the `Private Data` MUST contain the FFV1 Configuration Record structure, as defined in https://tools.ietf.org/html/draft-ietf-cellar-ffv1-04#section-4.2, and no other data.

 ## Audio Codec Mappings